-Work Rates continuous, consistent, planned effort, effective revision and homework organisation, and determination to succeed are the qualities needed for exam success.
+Work rate, continuous, consistent, planned effort, effective revision, homework organisation, and determination to succeed are the qualities needed for exam success.
 There is no easy way to pass an examination.
-Teachers give regular advice in the necessary study skills but you cannot rely on your teacher to carry you through the course.
+Teachers give regular advice on the necessary study skills but you cannot rely on your teacher to carry you through the course.
 The school has a good record at GCSE mainly because the vast majority of students have developed good work habits and attended regularly.

-Grades From the summer of 1994 onwards, Key Stage 4/GCSE results have been awarded and reported by a grade within the range A - U. GCSE courses starting in September 2017 will be awarded grades as numbers 1 to 9 - 9 being the highest.
-A grade 4 is equivalent to an old style C grade and grades 8 and 9 being both equivalent to A, so grade 9 will be very rare but significantly outstanding.
-ICT, Health & Social Care and Design & Technology will be graded Distinction, Distinction, Merit and Pass.
+Grades From the summer of 1994 onwards, GCSE results were awarded and reported by a grade within the range A - U. GCSE courses starting in September 2019 will be awarded grades as numbers 1 to 9 - 9 being the highest.
+A grade 4 is equivalent to an old style C grade and grades 8 and 9 are both equivalent to A, so grade 9 will be very rare but significantly outstanding.
+Qualifications in Health & Social Care, Creative iMedia, Sport Studies and Engineering will be graded Distinction, Distinction, Merit and Pass.